jamesquinlan/dsc-techstack/topics/github.md

 After that is done, other collaborators can review the pull request, analyze the code changes directly, and add their comments about the pull request.

-When the changes from the request are reviewed by yourself (or other team members if you are not working alone), and they don't have any conflicts with the **master** base branch, then the pull request can be approved and merged:
+When the changes from the request are reviewed by yourself (or other team members if you are not working alone), and they don't have any conflicts with the **main** base branch, then the pull request can be approved and merged:

 ![https://s3-us-west-2.amazonaws.com/secure.notion-static.com/64f6f42b-fbad-4398-b67c-2cfd2d0805a9/approve_merge.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/64f6f42b-fbad-4398-b67c-2cfd2d0805a9/approve_merge.png)

-After you merge the pull request, it offers to delete the *new-feature* branch since the code is now added to the **master** branch.
+After you merge the pull request, it offers to delete the *new-feature* branch since the code is now added to the **main** branch.

-After a successful merge, you should see the **master** branch changes and the commits from the custom (*new-feature*) branch will also be added to the **master** branch.
+After a successful merge, you should see the **main** branch changes and the commits from the custom (*new-feature*) branch will also be added to the **main** branch.

 Keep in mind that the branch can have conflicts with the base branch in some scenarios, so the button may not be green.
 This happens where there is a change in a file that conflicts with a different file, so Git cannot automatically decide which version to use.
 In this situation, a developer may need to manually review the code and solve the conflicts to finalize the merge.